Graylog2/documentation/pages/enterprise/forwarder.rst

 Monitoring Forwarder Activity and Health
 ****************************************

-After you connect your Forwarder to Graylog Cloud, get to know methods to access metrics and other information on your Forwarder(s) and corresponding input(s).
+After you connect your Forwarder to Graylog, get to know methods to access metrics and other information on your Forwarder(s) and corresponding input(s).
 Here are a few methods to analyze and extract details on Forwarder
 activity: